bsmith89/longev-mgen/doc/submission.md

 perfect homology.
 Scores less than 0.2 were replaced with 0.
 Clusters
-were formed using the MCL algorithm [@Enright2002] with an inflation parameter of 5.
+were formed using the MCL algorithm [@Enright2002] version 14-137 with an inflation parameter of 5.

 SusCDEF homologs were identified based on relatively relaxed criteria, harnessing OPF assignments, domain predictions, and Prokka annotations